 -An ant thinks we're giants.

-10. Why does the Sorrow Eater feed on people’s sorrow?
 Why does she choose to wall off her heart?
-What are the similarities and differences in the ways Xan and the Sorrow Eater use their magic?
+What are the

 -She walled off her heart because if she unwalled it, she would be eaten by her sorrow.